-As Outbound business is predominantly Japan-bound and Japan borders being closed for the tourists during 2020 and more over the Tokyo Olympics where postponed to 2021 the leisure and business travel segment has impacted severely.
-Due to the Covid-19 Pandemic, majority of the European countries were under travel restrictions due to this, there were very few corporate travels, events, congresses held during 2020 which had a negative impact on business travel and MICE business.
-All the business segments showed decline in 2020 with a negative impact on sales volume and as well as gross profit compared to 2019.
+Outbound business is predominantly Japan-bound and Japan borders being closed for the tourists during 2021 due to which the leisure business had a huge impact on the revenue.
+Due to the Covid-19 pandemic, majority of the European countries were also under travel restrictions due this this, there were very few corporate travels, events, congresses held during 2021 which had an impact on the revenues of business travel and MICE business.
+All the business segments showed decline in 2021 with a negative impact on sales volume and as well as gross profit compared to 2020.